dartmouth-cs52-18S/workshop-web-maps/README.md

 Congrats!
 You've made your first custom map with MapBox!

+## Deployment
-Make sure you are in the correct directory and type surge to deploy your new webpage.
-Submit your URL!
+Make sure you are in the correct directory and type ```surge``` to deploy your new webpage!

+NOTE: We're assuming you already have surge installed, if not you will have to type ```npm install -g surge```and then sign up for surge!

 ## Summary / What you Learned